 To improve the animals’ lives long-term, on 25 days per month, the team from our partner travels to the most remote regions in Odisha.
-During these clinic days, the leading veterinarian, an animal handler, who will inform the people about appropriate keeping and nutrition, and several volunteers examine the donkeys, cattle, sheep, goats and pigs are examined, de-wormed and given urgently needed vaccinations, for example against blackleg or foot and mouth disease.
-Here, a small cost is charged.
-By charging this fee, animal owners are supposed to start being more aware of the fact, that the veterinary treatment by vets or veterinary assistants is a financial responsibility.
+During these clinic days, the leading veterinarian, an animal handler, who will inform the people about appropriate keeping and nutrition, and several volunteers examine the donkeys, cattle, sheep, goats and pigs as well as de-worm them and give urgently needed vaccinations, for example against blackleg or foot and mouth disease.
+For these treatments, a small fee is charged to raise awareness among the animal owners that the veterinary treatment by vets or veterinary assistants is a financial responsibility they must carry.
 This is the only way to ensure extensive self-sufficient veterinary care long-term.

-The state of health of each individual animal, course of treatment, and medication are documented in detail.
-Therefore, in subsequent visits the team can evaluate both the treatments efficiency and the impact of our engagement on overall animal health long-term.
+The state of health of each individual animal, course of treatment, and medication administered is documented in detail.
+Therefore, in subsequent visits the team can evaluate both the treatments’ efficiency and the impact of our engagement on overall animal health long-term.

 Helping people help themselves

-Along the assurance of veterinary care being accessible at all times, the animal welfare awareness of the people needs to be increased to improve animal welfare long-term, the people must be able to see whether their animals are healthy and if not, know how to proceed and what to do.
+Along the assurance of veterinary care being accessible at all times, the animal welfare awareness of the people needs to be increased to improve animal welfare long-term.
+The people must be able to see whether their animals are healthy and if not, know how to proceed and what to do.
 Therefore, for any treatment administered by our partners, the animals’ owners are taught some basic knowledge in primary care and animal health.
-They learn about nutrition, care, housing and the necessity of vaccinations and rest periods for cattle and donkeys.
+They learn about nutrition, animal care, housing and the necessity of vaccinations and rest periods for cattle and donkeys.
 In additional separate training sessions, the people are taught about animal welfare and animal health in general, to accomplish the foundation of knowledge that is required to be a responsible animal owner.